 • Amenities, such as arts centers, restaurants, and entertainment venues, calculated per 1,000 people, make up 20% of the score.
 Data comes from the U.S. Census American Fact Finder.

-• The housing affordability index, calculated as a percentage of rent versus median salary, accounted for 10% of the GoodCall analyst score.
+• The housing affordability index, calculated as a percentage of rent versus average salary, accounted for 10% of the GoodCall analyst score.
 The index is based on figures from the U.S. Census Bureau and the U.S. Bureau of Labor Statistics.